A better way to assess candidates

 So, even though serious games don’t have fun as their primary purpose, they do still use the kind of game mechanics we enjoy, which means we’re more engaged and involved in the content – whether it be educational, promotional, or experimental – than more traditional methods.
 Just imagine: would you be more engaged learning about piloting a spaceship by reading a book, or playing a game-based simulation?

-Serious games and recruitment
+Serious games for recruitment

 Recently, organisations across the world have understood how serious games offer a unique and highly effective way to attract and assess candidates for employment.